 The serene temple laden cultural Yin to Tokyo’s fast-paced technological Yang, Kyoto is a city that very much embodies the spirit of old-world Japan.
-From its imperial palaces, Zen gardens and Shinto shrines to the traditional wooden buildings and screen facades of downtown Gion, where the mysterious and graceful geisha can still be glimpsed.
-Travelers to Kyoto today not only get the chance to visit otherworldly bamboo forests and ornate shrines, but also to learn all about the art of tea, Zen Buddhism and many other pillars of Japanese culture, all within the borders of this mysterious yet welcoming city.
-Here are our top tips on the best sights to see, places to go, food to eat and experiences to have to make the most of your once in a lifetime trip to Kyoto.
+From its imperial palaces, Zen gardens and Shinto shrines to the traditional wooden buildings and screen facades of downtown Gion, where the mysterious and graceful geisha can still be glimpsed (if you’re very lucky!).
+Travelers to Kyoto today not only get the chance to visit otherworldly bamboo forests and ornate shrines but also to learn all about the art of tea, Zen Buddhism and many other pillars of Japanese culture, all within the borders of this mysterious yet welcoming city.
+Here are our top things to see, places to go, food to eat and experiences to have to make the most of your once in a lifetime trip to Kyoto.

 Kinkaku-ji (Golden Temple)